 Dry Needling, an ancient form of healing that has stood the test of time and continues to be an invaluable tool in physiotherapy.

 How Does Dry Needling Ease Pain?

 Also known as intramuscular stimulation (IMS), dry needling involves the needling of a muscle’s trigger points without any medication or substances injected into the muscle.
 A single use, thin needle (similar to the needles used in acupuncture) is inserted into the skin and muscle to release pain from specific points in the muscle.

 These points are known as myofascial trigger points which are a collection of small muscle fibre knots contracted into each other.
 These knots are related to the sensation of pain in the overall muscle and dry needling is used to help release these knots and relieve the associated pain in the muscles.

-Dry needling forms a part of our treatment range for conditions affecting the musculoskeletal system and is a type of physiotherapy treatment that focuses on ensuring the body is moving optimally and free from pain.
+Dry needling forms a part of our treatment range for conditions affecting the musculoskeletal system and can help people suffering from:

 - Acute sporting injuries